Evelyn Dick

-Evelyn Dick (née MacLean, born October 13, 1920) was a Canadian woman convicted of murder until her pardon in 1985.
+Evelyn Dick (née MacLean, born October 13, 1920) was a Canadian socialite suspected of killing her husband and son although she never confessed to either crime.
+She served time for manslaughter from 1947 to 1958 and subsequently disappeared.
+She was issued a pardon under the royal prerogative of mercy in 1985.
 Her trials remain among the most sensationalized events in Canadian criminal history.